pathminder/pathminder.github.io/_classes/warder-sworn-defender.md

       15: 3 wards
       17: "+5"
     text: |
       At 1st level, the sworn protector may select a ward, a person whom she must protect no matter what the cost.
-When in combat and the sworn protector’s ward is within 10ft of their ward’s position, the ward gains a +1 morale bonus to their AC and savings throws.
+When in combat and the sworn protector's ward is within 10ft of their ward's position, the ward gains a +1 morale bonus to their AC and savings throws.
 This bonus increases by +1 at 5th level, and every four levels after that (9th, 13th, and 17th level).
-Additionally, the sworn protector may add her guardianship bonus to her attack and damage rolls as a morale bonus if the ward is within the sworn protector’s guardianship range.
+Additionally, the sworn protector may add her guardianship bonus to her attack and damage rolls as a morale bonus if the ward is within the sworn protector's guardianship range.

       This radius increases by 10ft at 6th and again at 12th level.
 A sworn protector may only have one ward at a time at 1st level; they may then select a second ward at 8th level and a 3rd ward at 15th level.
 To select a ward, the sworn protector must take ten minutes discussing tactics and practicing with his ward so that he may learn how best to protect him, and from there on he practices those tactics when he readies his maneuvers.
 A sworn protector may dismiss a creature as his ward at any time as a free action.